 During his participation in the Tour of Spain, Christopher FROOME was checked during the 18e step.
 The results of his test revealed a high concentration in Salbutamol.

 Salbutamol corresponds to the active ingredient of Ventolin.
 Recall that the Ventoline is a bronchodilator to help reduce asthma attacks.
 Salbutamol is not banned by sports federations, but its use remains regulated.
 Before, athletes with asthma had to submit a Therapeutic Use Exemption (TUE).
 But since 2010, this justification is no longer necessary.

-Knowing that FROOME is asthmatic, there would be nothing extraordinary at first sight to find the presence of Salbutamol in his urine.
-However, where the low wounds is at the level of the concentrations found.
+Knowing that FROOME is asthmatic, there is at first sight nothing extraordinary to find the presence of Salbutamol in his urine.
+However, where the low hurts is at the levels found.
 Effectively, the concentration of Salbutamol present in the urine of FROOME would be twice the permitted limit.
 That is to say, this concentration was close to 2.000 nanograms per milliliter.